kitzberger/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Typolink.rst

    :ref:`data-type-string`

 :aspect:`Description`
-   If set to "url", then it will return the URL of the link (:php:`$this->lastTypoLinkUrl`).
+   If set to ``url``, then it will return the URL of the link (:php:`$this->lastTypoLinkUrl`).

    If set to ``target``, it will return the target of the link.

+   If set to ``result``, it will return the entire "result" (href, class, title, target, etc.) as an object.
+(New in TYPO3 11!)

-   So, in these two cases you will not get the value wrapped but the URL or target value returned!
+   So, in these three cases you will not get the value wrapped but the URL, target or result value returned!

 .. index:: typolink; section